CUNY-CL/winter-camp/README.md

 Lita, L. V., Ittycheriah, A., Roukos, S. and Kambhatla, N. 2003. tRuEcasIng.
 In *Prooceedings of the 41st Annual Meeting of the Association for Computational Linguistics*, pages 152-159.

+Shugrina, M. 2010.
+Formatting time-aligned ASR transcripts for readability.
+In *Human Language Technologies: The 2010 Annual Conference of the North American Chapter of the Association for Computational Linguistics*, pages 198-206.

 Wang, W., Knight, K., and Marcu, D. 206.
 Capitalizing machine translation.
 In *Proceedings of the Human Language Technology Conference of the NAACL, Main